-It has been reported that Android may have a function that can refuse tracking, but Google has revealed to Engadget that a function that can actually refuse tracking will be installed from Android 12. . .
+It has been reported that Android may have a function to refuse tracking, but Google revealed to Engadget that a function that can actually refuse tracking will be installed from Android 12. .

 Google will make it harder to track Android users across apps (updated) | Engadget

-There is a possibility that 'a function to limit the tracking of apps' will be added from Android 12, but it is also pointed out that 'income of 14 trillion yen will decrease' --GIGAZINE
+Possibility of adding `` function to limit application tracking '' from Android 12, but also pointed out that `` income of 14 trillion yen will be reduced ''-GIGAZINE

-According to the British daily Financial Times , Google will include a feature that allows users to refuse tracking by device-specific ad ID.
-When a developer tries to access the ad ID of a user who refuses to track, they will see 'a string of 0s' instead of the information they originally got.
+According to the Financial Times , a British daily newspaper, Google will have a feature that allows users to refuse tracking by device-specific advertising IDs .
+When a developer tries to access the advertising ID of a user who refuses tracking, ``a string of 0's'' will be displayed instead of the information that should be obtained.

-It is already possible to change the ad ID and depersonalize the ad on Android.
-However, the current situation is that these functions do not make sense because workarounds have already been devised by advertisers and developers.
-Introduced in Android 12, this tracking restriction feature makes the ad ID itself inaccessible, so traditional workarounds are unlikely to work.
+It is already possible to change the advertising ID and de-personalize ads on Android.
+However, the current situation is that these functions do not make sense as workarounds have already been devised by advertisers and developers.
+Since this tracking restriction function introduced from Android 12 prevents access to the advertising ID itself, it is thought that the conventional workaround will not work.

-And when Engadget emailed Google about this new tracking restriction feature, Google said it would be 'available on Android 12 devices from late 2021' and 'by early 2022 all Google Play stores.
-It will be applied to compatible terminals in stages.'
+And when Engadget emailed Google about the new Limit Tracking feature, Google said it would be 'available on Android 12 devices from late 2021,' and that 'all Google Play stores by early 2022.
+It will be applied in stages to compatible terminals.'